Dynamics 365 Unified Interface: Frequently Asked Questions

 To gain familiarity with custom controls and other aspects of the new experience, you can take a closer look within your non-production environment.

-Also, some functions and plug-in's that you currently use may not be supported in the new experience.
-The legacy Dynamics CRM Contracts entity is one example of this.
+For example, some functions and plug-in's that you currently use may not be supported in the new experience.
+The legacy Dynamics 365 contracts entity and dialogs are examples of this.
+When legacy functions and customisations are no longer used this represents an opportunity to relaunch Dynamics 365 with an uncluttered interface.

-Speak to Preact, to learn more about the Unified Interface and how best to utilise its new capabilities including embedded PowerApps.
-We'll help you plan your migration that includes user training on the new experience.
+Speak to us, to learn more about the Unified Interface.
+We'll help you enable the latest UI and plan your migration including user training that will cover management of the new experience.

-Please get in touch if you want to know more, or to get advice on enabling the Dynamics 365 Unified Interface
+Please get in touch if you want to know more, or to get advice on migrating to the Dynamics 365 Unified Interface.